Semantic-Org/Semantic-UI/README.md

 # Semantic [![Build Status](https://travis-ci.org/Semantic-Org/Semantic-UI.svg?branch=master)](https://travis-ci.org/Semantic-Org/Semantic-UI?branch=master)
 Semantic is a UI Component library implemented using a set of specifications designed around natural language.

-Semantic UI is under constant development, so **be sure to check out our [release notes](https://github.com/Semantic-Org/Semantic-UI/blob/master/RELEASE%20NOTES.md) for recent changes**.

-> Community contributed plugins and ports for Wordpress, Angular, Dart, Knockout, Rails, and more can be found on the [Integration page](https://github.com/Semantic-Org/Semantic-UI/wiki/Integration).

 ### Project Status

 **Semantic ``1.0`` release is imminent**.
-If you are starting a project with Semantic UI, it is recommended to try ``1.0`` out by the ``1.0beta`` branch available in [branch 1.0](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)
+If you are starting a project with Semantic UI, it is recommended to try ``1.0`` out by the ``1.0`` branch available [here](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)

-Beta documentation are available at [http://beta.semantic-ui.com](http://beta.semantic-ui.com)
+Beta documentation are at [http://beta.semantic-ui.com](http://beta.semantic-ui.com)

+Community contributed plugins and ports for Wordpress, Angular, Dart, Knockout, Rails, and more can be found on the [Integration page](https://github.com/Semantic-Org/Semantic-UI/wiki/Integration).

 ## Translations